jcsec-security/solidity-security-course-resources/faillapop/README.md

 So I decided to create the Faillapop protocol!

+:warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning::warning:

-:warning::warning::warning:DO NOT DEPLOY THIS, IT IS FULL OF SECURITY ISSUES:warning::warning::warning:
+:warning:**DO NOT DEPLOY THIS, IT IS FULL OF SECURITY ISSUES**:warning:

 ## The Faillapop protocol